Artist CV

 Chris Rayburn is an artist pursuing a deeper exploration of the everyday elements of his surroundings.
 His prints reflect a layered photographic approach to create an immersive viewing experience that invites slow looking and the contemplation of overlooked repetitive forms of his environment.

-Served as President and CEO of W.G.Block Co., a leading manufacturer of ready-mix concrete and road-building products in the mid-west.
-In Iowa, with his wife, Mary, he raised a family while creating a large body of photographic work of unique subject matter of the community where he lived.
+Served as President and CEO of W.G.
+Block Co., a leading manufacturer of ready-mix concrete and road-building products in the midwest.
+Lived in Iowa with his wife, Mary, where he raised a family while creating a body of photographic work of unique subject matter of the community where he lived.
 In fulfillment of a board supported exit strategy, the companies of W.G.
-Block Co. were sold in 2010 and 2012 and Mr. Rayburn was then able to develop his current body of work.
+Block Co. were sold in 2010 and 2012.
+Mr. Rayburn was then able to further develop his current body of work.

 2012 - Present